mjogasa/mjogasa/README.md

 ---

 ### 📌 SAP GUI Scripting + Excel Automation
-**Automated operational reporting and KPI refresh**
+Operational reporting automation using SAP and Excel.

+**Highlights:**
 - Automated extraction of production, scrap, and capacity data from SAP
 - Excel automation using SAP GUI Scripting and VBA
-- Power Query and Power Pivot refresh with a single click
+- Power Query and Power Pivot refresh
 - Reduced manual effort and improved data reliability

 🔗 Repository: